 Well, lets see.
 Besides gaining all the benefits of regular exercise, including longevity, compared with regular exercise you have:

 - Better cholesterol levels

 - Less inflammation

 Now, there are really no excuses not to exercise!
 As always, make sure you talk with your physician and get checked out before starting any exercise program.
 Keep it fun, start at your own pace and slowly work your way up.
+Stationary bikes are a great way to get started!
 You won’t regret exercising, but you will regret not doing it! 💪🏼

 What is your favorite form of exercise?
 How do you incorporate it into your daily routine?